Grades of A+ through D-, and the grade of P, are passing grades. Grades of F, F+ or WF are failing grades.

 |Cumulative %||C- and below||0 to 10%||5%, plus or minus 5%|

 The Center for Computer-Assisted Legal Instruction sponsors The CALI Excellence for the Future Award.
 The CALI Award recognizes academic excellence achievement by law students in their studies.
-The award is given to students who receive the highest grade in a course as determined by the instructor.
+The award is given to students who receive the highest score in a course as determined by the instructor.

 All law-related classes, courses and seminars delivered by the law school are eligible.
 There are no restrictions on the number of students registered in the course.
 There is no limit to the number of awards any one student can win.
 More information about The Center for Computer-Assisted Legal Instruction, or the CALI Excellence for the Future Award, can be found at www2.cali.org.